giokoguashvili/knowledge/networking.md

     ARP (IPv4)          - Address Resolution Protocol
-                          The Address Resolution Protocol is a communication protocol used for discovering the link layer address, such as a MAC address, associated with a given internet layer address, typically an IPv4 address
+                          The Address Resolution Protocol is a communication protocol used for discovering the link layer address, such as a MAC address, associated with a given internet layer address, typically an IPv4 address Gratuitous ARP      - A Gratuitous ARP is an ARP Response that was not  prompted by an ARP Request.
+The Gratuitous ARP is sent as a broadcast, as a way for a node to announce or update its IP to MAC mapping to the entire network
     NDP (IPv6)          - Neighbor Discovery Protocol

 Network Layer